matrix-org/thirdroom/docs/websg/tutorial.md

 ### Creating a Physics Body

-To create a physics body, use the `addPhysicsBody` method of the `Node` class and provide a `PhysicsBodyProps` object.
+To create a physics body, use the `addPhysicsBody` method of the `Node` object and provide a `PhysicsBodyProps` object.

 ```typescript
 const boxMesh = world.createBoxMesh({ size: [1, 1, 1] });